bjsi/incremental-everything/README.md

 A RemNote plugin which allows you to interleave flashcard reviews with other information like notes, books, websites, videos and more!

+Still a work in progress, but almost there!

 ### Features

 - **Incremental Reading**: Read and review your notes, books and websites.